prtkgpt/questdb.io/docs/concept/sql-execution-order.md

 ---
 title: SQL execution order
 sidebar_label: SQL execution order
+description: Execution order for SQL clauses in QuestDB.
 ---

 QuestDB attempts to implement standard ANSI SQL.
 We also attempt to be